miculan/miculan.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A growing list of projects I am or I have been involved in.
+description: A growing list of research projects I am or have been involved in.
 nav: true
 nav_order: 23
 display_categories: [current, past]